Let it go. It’s what you learn, after you know it all, that counts.

 Earlier in the consultation process John Key had predicted that, once the flag was changed, New Zealand companies would incorporate the new design in their branding and products.
 He was correct about that, but perhaps not in the way that he intended:

-The catalyst for all of this was just telling a story that engaged people and then getting out of the way.
+The catalyst was just telling a story that engaged people and then getting out of the way.

 Everybody was free to respond in their own way.
 Different people did different things.
-Some of those got a response and were amplified.
+Some got traction and were amplified.
 Others, not so much.

-This totally flummoxed politicians and those who tried to interpret everything via their political lens.
-At one point, on the same day, we were accused of being a left-wing conspiracy and a right-wing conspiracy.
+This totally flummoxed politicians and those who tried to interpret everything via their tribal political lens.
+At one point, on the same day, I was accused of running a left-wing conspiracy and a right-wing conspiracy.

 Each person’s reaction actually said more about them than about the design itself.

-(This is why it’s no surprise that when asked, based just on the shapes, Red Peak didn’t rank very highly in public polling.
+This is why it’s no surprise that when asked, based just on the shapes, Red Peak didn’t rank very highly in public polling.
 It was like asking people to choose their favourite singer just based on a photo.
-But, it’s also why, once people were given the opportunity to consider it in context, it resonated with so many and become their preferred option.)
+But it’s also why, once people were given the opportunity to consider it in context, it resonated with so many and became their preferred option.17

 Some people were only convinced when they saw the flags physically flying.
 Perhaps the most satisfying thing for me during this time was seeing that happening in lots of different places around the country.